 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-The average journey time between Barcelona and Valencia is 3 hours and 19 minutes and the fastest journey time is 3 hours and 6 minutes.
-On an average weekday, there are 16 trains per day travelling from Barcelona to Valencia.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Barcelona and Valencia is 8 hours and 1 minute, with around 5 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Euromed high-speed trains from Barcelona to Valencia can travel at speeds of up to 155 mph (250 km/h).
 The fastest journey time from Barcelona to Madrid by train is 4 hours and 48 minutes.

 The average train ticket price from Barcelona to Valencia usually costs around €37.16 two weeks before travel, but can start from as little as €12.20 when you book in advance.
 Prices also vary depending on the time of day, route and class you book.